ecesar88/react-teste-supera-tecnologia/README.md

 And hit `Enter`

-After you've done that, we now need to start the application, to do that, you'll need to run
+After you've done that, we now need to start the application, to do that, you need to run

-`yarn start` - For the `client` (React App) and;
+`yarn start`